Menu

 Finding the Right Antenna Rotator System

-When it comes to installing your antenna rotator system, it is important to be aware of the rotator’s turning and braking capabilities.
-Rotator failure occurs when the rotator is too small for the application, causing damage to its gears during storms.
+In marine scenarios, installing your antenna rotator system requires awareness and understanding of the rotator’s turning and braking capabilities.
+A rotator not aligned with the antenna’s demands, especially during storms, is prone to damage, often to its gears.
+Rotator failure occurs when the antenna rotator is too small for the application, causing damage to its gears during storms.
 This typically happens when the rotator’s turning and braking capabilities are under-specified.
 That’s why it’s important to ensure the rotator’s turning capability is sufficient.

 To determine the turning and braking capability, calculate the K-Factor, where K = Turning Radius x Weight of Antenna.
 Calculator the K-Factor (in Foot Pounds) for each antenna and add the K-Factors together.
 Next, compare both the K-Factor and the Surface Area (in Square Feet) of your antenna(s) to the specifications.
 The rotator is safe if both are within the ratings.